 649 South First Street

-Hartford Hall is located on South First between Chestnut and Broadway.
+Hartford Hall is located on South First Street between Chestnut and Broadway.
 Parking is available on the street or in pay lots at the corner of Second and Chestnut.